NextronSystems/asgard-manual/changelog/log2.rst

   - The agent for AIX is now built with a more modern AIX build server
   - Fixed an issue with THOR log cleanup on endpoints
+  - Agents that were deleted are now reliably stopped